riiengineering/skonfig/cdist/conf/type/__apt_pin/man.rst

    Package name, glob or regular expression to match (multiple) packages.
 If not specified `__object_id` is used.

 priority
    The priority value to assign to matching packages.
-Deafults to 500.
+Defaults to 500.
 (To match the default target distro's priority)

 state
    Will be passed to underlying `__file` type; see there for valid values and defaults.